zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 500 Micro Theory I/Micro Theory IIIa - Concave, Convex, Quasi.md

 ### Convexity Definitions
 - A <font color=gree>convex combination</font> of $x,y$ is $\lambda x + (1- \lambda) y$.
 - A set $A$ is convex if for any $x,y \in A$, the convex combo of $x,y$ is also in $A$.
+- A set is strictly convex if for any $x,y \in A$, the convex combo is in the interior of $A$
 - Preferences $\succsim$ are convex if the upper contour sets are convex, i.e. if $\forall x \in X$ the set $y \in X: y \succsim x$ is convex.
 - Preferences are strictly convex if $y \succsim x$ and $z \succsim x$ with $y \neq z$ means that all convex combinations of $y, z$ are strictly preferred to $x$.

 ### Quasiconcavity Definitions
 Smiley face